ronalynn/RPS/README.md

 ## How to Play

 1. **Clone the Repository:**
-   - Clone this repository to your local machine using `git clone <repository-url>`.
+   - Clone this repository to your local machine using `git clone https://github.com/ronalynn/RPS`.

 2. **Navigate to the Directory:**
    - Open a terminal or command prompt and navigate to the directory where you cloned the repository.